AsterExcrisys/evicting_cache/README.md

                 .<Integer, String>newBuilder() // Creates a new builder, Cache<Integer, String> will be its return type in this case
                 .evictionPolicy(EvictionPolicy.LRU) // Sets the policy to use when evicting elements from the cache, only applicable to fixed-length caches
                 .expireTime(1, TimeUnit.MINUTES) // Sets the expiry time of all elements to 1 minute, only applicable to time-based caches
+                .expireMode(ExpireMode.AFTER_ACCESS)  // Sets the expiry mode to 'after access', meaning the timer of an element will reset after every valid access to it, only applicable to time-based caches
-                .fixedCapacity(true) // Tells the builder that the returned cache should be of the fixed-length version .initialCapacity(10) // Sets the initial and, in this case, total capacity to 10 .build(); // Initializes the cache with the specified parameters
+                .initialCapacity(10) // Sets the initial and, in this case, total capacity to 10 .fixedCapacity(true) // Tells the builder that the returned cache should be of the fixed-length version .enabledMetrics(true) // Tells the cache to register metrics such as hits and misses (and many others), which can be retrieved through the metrics() method
+                .build(); // Initializes the cache with the specified parameters

         cache.put(new BasicCacheEntry<>(1, "one"));